Diaga/Memories/README.md

 # Memories
-Learn more about yourselves through the power of AI and NLP Our attempt at realizing the limits of creating Jarvis - an artifical intelligent companion
+Learn more about yourselves through the power of AI and NLP.
+Our attempt at realizing the limits of creating Jarvis - an artifical intelligent companion

 ## Archived